Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 You can!
 Just make sure to use dried seasoning so it doesn’t impact the texture of the dough.

-Is the baking soda wash necessary?
+Is the baking soda wash necessary for the pretzels?

 Can I bake the pretzels longer to make them more crunchy/crispy?

-I recommend only a couple minutes longer.
+I recommend only a couple of minutes longer.
 If they are baked too long, I imagine they will be too hard and chewy to be good – kind of like they are stale.

 How do I store the pretzels?